Hendrix-CS/csci151/labs/maze-enums.md

 Uncomment code labeled for this step in

--   MoveTest
+-   `MoveTest`
--   MazeTest
+-   `MazeTest`
--   PuzzleTest
+-   `PuzzleTest`
--   Explorer
+-   `Explorer`
--   MazeController
+-   `MazeController`

-The Explorer code is completed for you, and an Explorer can move around the maze and look ahead according to their internal Position and Direction.
-There are three pieces of code we will need to complete for the Explorer and Goal portions of the Puzzle class.
+The `Explorer` code is completed for you, and an `Explorer` can move around the maze and look ahead according to their internal `Position` and `Direction`.
+There are three pieces of code we will need to complete for the `Explorer` and goal portions of the `Puzzle` class.

 ### Step 4.1 - Update Maze

-Write a new method for Maze.

-#### `public int numOpenNeighbors(Position p)`
+Write a new method for `Maze` called `public int numOpenNeighbors(Position p)`.
 This method returns the number of neighbors for a given position that are open.
-This does not include the given position, only its four neighbors, one in each Direction.
+This does not include the given position, only its four neighbors, one in each `Direction`.

 ### Step 4.2 - Move

-Fill in the code for the Move enum.
-Create three elements, FORWARD, LEFT and RIGHT.
+Fill in the code for the `Move` enum.
+Create three elements, `FORWARD`, `LEFT` and `RIGHT`.
 Add two abstract methods for `newPosition` and `newDirection` as shown below, and then provide an implementation for each of the three directions.

 ### Step 4.3 - Move Testing

-Verify that your Move is working with the MoveTest suite.
+Verify that your Move is working with the `MoveTest` suite.

 ### Step 4.4 - Puzzle Explorer

-More methods are now required in the Puzzle class.
+More methods are now required in the `Puzzle` class.
 Complete the implementation of the following methods.

 ### Step 4.5 - Puzzle Goal

-Finally, add two more methods to Puzzle to allow for a Goal Position to be placed in the Puzzle.
+Finally, add two more methods to `Puzzle` to allow for a goal `Position` to be placed in the `Puzzle`.

 ### Step 4.6 - Puzzle Testing

-Verify that your Puzzle is working with the PuzzleTest suite.
+Verify that your Puzzle is working with the `PuzzleTest` suite.

 ### Step 4.7 - GUI